hchiam/AssistantAppWorkshop/01-create-item.md

 # Test the intent

 ![](screenshots/01-create-item/05-create-intent-simulate.png)
-- Open the [Actions for Google](https://console.actions.google.com), select your project and navigate to the Simulator page.
+- Open the [Actions for Google console](https://console.actions.google.com), select your project, and navigate to the Simulator page.
-- In the Actions for Google simulator, type or say _"Talk to my test app"_, then create a new todo item using the intent you just created.
+- In the Actions for Google simulator, type or say _"Talk to my test app"_, then create a new to-do using the intent you just created.

 ![](screenshots/01-create-item/06-create-intent-database.markedup.png)
-- Open the [Firebase Console](https://console.firebase.google.com) and navigate to the Database page.
+- Open the [Firebase Console](https://console.firebase.google.com), select your project, and navigate to the Database page.
-- Check that the newly-created todo exists in the database.
+- Check that the newly-created to-do exists in the database.